falcosecurity/falco-website/content/en/blog/detecting-supplychain-attacks-with-falco-action/index.md

           verbose: true
 ```

-With this you will be able to see at the github action summary the list of the events that detected by Falco.
+After the execution, you will be able to see the results at the github action summary.

+If you want a more detailed report, you can use the action `falcosecurity/falco-actions/analyze`; it will allow you to have a better report with information like:

+* Falco rules triggered during steps' execution.
+* Contacted IPs
+* Contacted DNS domains
+* SHA256 hash of spawned executables
+* Spawned container images
+* Written files
+* A summary of the report generated with OpenAI
+* Reputation of Contacted IPs
+* Reputation of SHA256 hashes

+For more informations about the usage, you can check the [github repository](https://github.com/falcosecurity/falco-actions) for the actions.

+## Conclusions

+These actions are just the beginning of having the Falco capabilities inside the CI/CD pipelines.
+You can customize and have your own set of rules, keeping all environments and scenarios covered and protected from supply chain attacks.